Vital Records Online

 The Virginia Department of Health-OVR provides an online tracking system for vital records applications.
 After submitting your application, you'll receive a tracking ID to check the status anytime on their website.
 Email updates are also an option.
 Note: it can take up to four weeks for the status to change.

-Once your certificate is mailed from the state office, they are not responsible for lost or misdirected certificates.
+Once your certificate is mailed from the state office, they are not responsible for lost or misdirected certificate.

 frequently asked questions